awsdocs/aws-direct-connect-user-guide/doc_source/WorkingWithConnections.md

 Work with a partner in the AWS Direct Connect Partner Program to help you establish network circuits between an AWS Direct Connect location and your data center, office, or colocation environment\.
 They can also help provide colocation space within the same facility as the location\.
 For more information, see [APN Partners Supporting AWS Direct Connect](https://aws.amazon.com/directconnect/partners)\.

 **Port speed**
-The possible values are 1Gbps and 10Gbps\.
+The possible values are 1 Gbps, 10 Gbps, and 100 Gbps\.

 You cannot change the port speed after you create the connection request\.
 To change the port speed, you must create and configure a new connection\.